6859-sp21/final-project-passion-for-fashion/README.md

 ## Running Passion for Fashion Locally

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using with [Create React App](https://github.com/facebook/create-react-app).

 ### Required Scripts